Licensed Guide Dog/Guide Dog in Training on Campus

 Ans: In general, when Guide Dogs in Training are in the University properties, their owners/trainers must comply with the following guidelines:

-Owners/trainers of Guide Dog in Training should provide information about his/her Guide Dog in Training and its duties requested by the Estate Office.
+Owners/trainers of Guide Dog in Training should provide information about his/her Guide Dog in Training and its duties requested by the Estates Office.

 The owner/trainer should also inform and obtain the understanding or consent, as appropriate, of respective stakeholders, such as the department/office, classmates, or event organisers, before taking the Guide Dog in Training to any indoor spaces or activities.